FAQs

 If you experience any of these symptoms, please attend your local accident and emergency department.

-What does it mean if I get called back?
+What does it mean if I get called back for another appointment?

 - If the signs of diabetic eye disease are present but not threatening your sight, you may need to have more photographs taken to monitor the eye changes at a shorter interval than the normal 12 months